 species would be MUCH higher in the tropics.

 Temperate Forests -- SE U.S. (a couple of centuries)

 Virtually all of the deciduous forest in the piedmont/montane areas of the SE were cleared at

 some point, so ideal area for studying secondary succession.
 Please READ the description

-of piedmont succession, first paragraph, second column, pg.
-444. General trends are weedy
+of piedmont succession, third paragraph, first column, pg.
+434. General trends are weedy

 species initially, followed by rapid growing pine seedlings and more trees later, with woody